RevenueHunt/docs/docs/reference/app-settings.md

 SMTP stands for Simple Mail Transfer Protocol.
 SMTP is a connection protocol that enables third-party apps (e.g. Shop Quiz) to send emails through your email server.

-When you connect the Shop Quiz app to your SMTP Server, the follow-up emails with the quiz results that are sent to your customers won’t be sent from our no-reply@prq.email email account, they’ll be sent from your email account.
+When you connect the Shop Quiz: Product Recommendation Quiz app to your SMTP Server, the follow-up emails with the quiz results that are sent to your customers won’t be sent from our *no-reply@prq.email* email account, they’ll be sent from your email account.

 Check [How to Send Result Emails from your own server](https://docs.revenuehunt.com/how-to-guides/how-to-send-result-emails-from-custom-server/) for detailed instructions on how to set this up.